gary-dalton/RaspberryPi-projects/beginner_guide_via_core_pi_v2.md

 A coach provides:

-+ a connected Core Pire
++ a connected Core Pi v2
 + a MicroSD with Raspbian image installed
 + a Chrome browser with the Secure Shell and VNC Viewer apps installed